Learn how to better aid children and adolescents in acheiving success and overcoming problems with a master’s in school counseling.

 The accelerated track in the school counseling program is designed for students who are interested in taking three courses per quarter and finishing their program in a shorter time frame.
 The accelerated track has the same curriculum, residencies, and field experience requirements as the general track, but requires a strong time commitment and is best suited for students who can dedicate themselves full time to their studies.

 Graduates of this program will be prepared to:

 The competent and confident counseling professional will:

-The Bureau of Labor Statistics projects a 8% employment growth for school and career counselors by 2022.1
+The Bureau of Labor Statistics projects an 8% employment growth for school and career counselors by 2022.1

-Earning an MS in School Counseling from Walden can prepare you for a variety of rewarding career roles, including:
+Earning an MS in School Counseling can prepare you for a variety of rewarding career roles, including:

 Career positions may require additional experience, training, or other factors beyond the successful completion of this degree program.

 Walden provides flexible online programs for working people.

 When I started my first official job as a counselor and was asked to read over a clinical assessment and treatment plan, I realized that I literally had a license to be a positive influence in the lives of those I serve on a daily basis.

 I am loving my Walden experience.
 I believe the university is providing a quality education.
 I also feel supported by staff and instructors as I move forward.